 Ensure you have a valid passport

 Yeah, yeah: obviously have a valid passport, right?
-Nobody except the most monumentally stupid of people try to travel on expired passports, right?
+Nobody except the most monumentally stupid people tries to travel on expired passports, right?

 It typically takes about three weeks to get a new passport, though in practice this is often much faster.
 As with anything involving international travel, though, err on the side of caution and assume it will take more rather than less time.